sandbox-js/deployr/README.md

 core areas of the JavaScript API.
 They are not intended to be a tutorial on how to write web applications.

-We encourage you to start here and customize these examples and adapt them to suit your needs as you explore the API.
+We encourage you to start here and customise these examples and adapt them to suit your needs as you explore the API.

 - __./examples/js-api:__ Introduces the core areas of the JavaScript API.